Posting USA

 Special features for German companies

-• Duration of the assignment
+• Duration of the posting

-• Qualification of the employee
+• Qualification of the employees

-• Size and focus of the company
+• Size and focus of the company's activities

-• Number of employees to be posted
+• Number of employees to be sent

 Sending to the USA with the family